 Water samples are collected from NYC beaches on a routine basis for scientific analysis.
 If the results of the analysis reveal that the samples do not meet the criteria for the beach to be open for swimming and wading, the PHE will issue a beach advisory or closure, depending on the extent of the pollution.
 The beach facility must post notification signs at the beach until advised by PHE to remove them — see below for examples of beach notification signs.

-If you or someone you know became sick from swimming at a beach, you can submit an Illness Complaint Form.
+If you or someone you know became sick from swimming at a beach, call 311.You can submit an online complaint about a beach or pool.

 Do not swim in areas where there are no lifeguards or when a beach is under an advisory or closure.
 To find out if an NYC beach is "Open for Swimming and Wading," "Under Advisory," or "Closed" call 311, sign up for phone notifications, text Beach to 877-877, or check out our NYC Area Beach Map.

 Each beach is assigned a classification, as listed below, by the NYC Health Deparment based on the evaluation and evidence of information provided by past history and existing water quality data and trends, including regional hydrodynamics, sanitary and safety surveys, known spills or pollution events, site conditions, frequency of use, beach length, and proximity to potential pollution sources and storm water discharges.

 All of the following conditions are considered in order for a beach to be classified as open and approved for swimming and wading:

 |ADVISORY||Advisory – swimming and wading not recommended|